FlushingSpanishMeals/FSM-Project/graypaper.md

 6. footer has Instagram link that leads to Flushing Spanish Meals Instagram page
 7. footer resizes based on the webpage size
 8. footer only shows relevant contact information if it is minimized
+9. footer was made relative so it can stay at the bottom of the page with no gap
-9. Each webpage contains a hero heading to detail information that will be listed in each section
+10. Each webpage contains a hero heading to detail information that will be listed in each section

 ## Features on FSM landing page:
 10. Image carousel that transitions from different images on a timer